Lupin3000/DFRobot_LoRaWAN_NodeModules/readme.md

 ### Run LoRa (P2P) serial example

-Set the dial switch to UART and connect the node modules.

 ![serial connection example](img/serial_connection.jpg)

-_The picture shows the usage of two CH340 USB to TTL converters for each Node module._
+_The picture shows the usage of CH340 USB to TTL converters for each LoRaWAN Node module._

 Before running the examples to send and receive data.
 Ensure the configuration settings meet your requirements!
 Therefor, adapt files `conf/lora_configuration.py` and `conf/serial_configuration.py`.